SuperOfficeDocs/superoffice-docs/user-guide/en/person/gdpr/edit-legalbase.md

 [!include[Need concent](../includes/why-consent.md)]

 This topic explains how you set the legal basis and source for the purposes called **Sales and service** and **E-marketing**.
-Additional purposes might also be available in your system.
+Additional purposes might be available in your system.

 > [!TIP]
 > To edit these settings for multiple contacts, use [Bulk update][2].